 Fun fact from Shannon: “If I hadn’t found toxicology, I would want to be a botanist!”

 Sue joined NSF’s toxicology services department in March 2014.
 As part of the toxicology support team, her work involves supporting various programs such as food, nonfood compounds, water and Proposition 65 work, focusing on close work with suppliers to obtain information needed for certification/registration purposes.
 Sue also supports the dietary supplement group by assisting with annual analytical summaries.
 Sue has a Bachelor of Science degree.

 Fun fact from Sue: “Prior to joining NSF, I worked in the medical field as a pediatric respiratory care practitioner at the University of Michigan Mott Hospital specializing in trauma care and neonatal ICU for 14 years.”

 Sally Oueis, Toxicology Services Coordinator

-Sally joined NSF International in December 2015 and briefly worked in the organization’s food supply chain department before joining NSF’s toxicology department in June 2016.
+Sally joined NSF in December 2015 and briefly worked in the organization’s food supply chain department before joining NSF’s toxicology department in June 2016.
 As part of the department support team, she is responsible for gathering and processing supplier documentation necessary to conduct product reviews in support of certification and registration programs to assist with preparation of risk assessments such as California Proposition 65 compliance and other health effects evaluations.